 If you are on campus, check out a Kindle from the Caltech Library to read these for free.

 Did you know many libraries will let you borrow digital books for free?
 Link up your local library card with the Libby app (Android and iOS), and check out digital books from your local library.

 Top 5 Favorites (If I could only recommend 5 / Where to start):

 - Tiny Habits: The Small Changes That Change Everything by BJ Fogg

 - The Now Habit: A Strategic Program for Overcoming Procrastination and Enjoying Guilt-Free Play by Neil Fiore

 - The How of Happiness by Sonja Lyubomirsky

 - Spark: The Revolutionary New Science of Exercise and the Brain by John Ratey

 - Why We Sleep: Unlocking the Power of Sleep and Dreams by Matthew Walker

-These books are also great reads:
+These books are also great reads (in no particular order):